-It is not a trend went viral, nor is it so ~ oh ~ popular, but the girls trending it are so ~ it ~ that even if this bra thing is not going to become a trend, this trick is so it.
+It’s not a trend went viral thing, nor is it so ~ oh ~ popular, but the girls trending it are so ~ it ~ that even if this bra thing is not going to become a hit, this trick is so it.

 And now I know why.
-It is not a trend for everyone.
-It is a trend, though, for the girls who dare.
+It’s not a trend for everyone.
+It’s a trend for the girls who dare.
 And are an A (for Alexa Chung) or a B (for Natasha Goldenberg)!
 A trend for the apples, because who doesn’t love apples and when have apples not been en vogue?

 Rah rah ah-ah-ah!

 Want your bad romance